-Students diagnosed with asthma whose bronchodilator is unavailable or students without a diagnosis of asthma2 who are experiencing respiratory distress shall be able to receive an emergency dose from a school-stocked bronchodilator under the following conditions:
+Students diagnosed with asthma whose personal bronchodilator is empty or temporarily unavailable shall be able to receive an emergency dose of school-stocked bronchodilator under the following conditions:

-- The student is experiencing asthma symptoms, an asthma episode (e.g., asthma attack) or respiratory distress without a diagnosis of asthma. - [OPTIONAL, if written parental permission is required by state law]: The student's parent/guardian has provided the required annual written permission for their student to be given the stock bronchodilator.
-This permission can be included as part of the permission for the student to self-carry asthma medication at school if applicable. - The [INSERT NAME OF SCHOOL DISTRICT OR SCHOOL OR NONPUBLIC SCHOOL], its employees and agents, including an authorized licensed prescriber providing the standing protocol or prescription of a school bronchodilator and any pharmacist or pharmacy filling the prescription, are to incur no liability, with the exception of gross negligence, for the prescription or administration of stock bronchodilators to students with asthma or suffering from respiratory distress pursuant to [add citation to state law on stock bronchodilators]. - Parents/guardians of all students enrolled in [INSERT NAME OF SCHOOL DISTRICT OR SCHOOL OR NONPUBLIC SCHOOL] shall sign a form acknowledging this policy.
+- The student is experiencing an asthma episode (e.g., asthma attack) or asthmatic symptoms and has been diagnosed with asthma. - For students experiencing respiratory distress without a diagnosis of asthma, school personnel should call 9-1-1 immediately.

+- The student's parent/guardian has provided the required annual written permission for their student to be given the stock bronchodilator.
+This permission can be included as part of the permission for the student to self-carry asthma medication at school if applicable. - [INSERT NAME OF SCHOOL DISTRICTOR SCHOOL OR NONPUBLIC SCHOOL] has informed the parent/guardians of the student, in writing, that the school/school districtor nonpublic school and its employees and agents, including an authorized licensed prescriber providing the standing protocol or prescription of a school bronchodilator, are to incur no liability, with the exception of gross negligence, as a result of injury arising from the administration of stock bronchodilators. - [INSERT NAME OF SCHOOL DISTRICTOR SCHOOL OR NONPUBLIC SCHOOL] has informed the parent/guardians of the student, in writing that the stock bronchodilator is not to be used as a replacement for students bringing their prescribed asthma medications to school. - The parent/guardians has signed a statement that [INSERTNAME OF SCHOOL DISTRICT OR SCHOOL OR NONPUBLIC SCHOOL] and its employees and agents, including an authorized licensed prescriber providing the standing protocol or prescription of a school bronchodilator, are to incur no liability, except for gross negligence, as a result of injury arising from the administration of stock bronchodilators.